Can a Landlord Change a Lease Agreement?

 For example, the lease contract may allow the landlord to alter their animal policy at any time.
 However, neither the landlord nor the tenant can unilaterally make changes to the lease regarding the leasing period, the rental payment, or any associated fees.
 Both parties will need to develop a lease amendment agreement and sign it before any changes become official.

-Keep in mind that the lease is not the same as the rental agreement, which is often confused.
+Keep in mind that the lease is not the same as the rental agreement, which is often confusing.

 Is it always forbidden for a landlord to change a lease?
 When can a lease be changed without the risk of repercussions?
 Here's what you should know about this critical topic.